Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Results

-With this approach, a Totimorphic lattice is represented by a set of $\dof$ parameters $\totcoord$, $|\ \totcoord\ | = \dof$, which in our case is the location of the lattice's bottom left corner in space as well as the angles of levers and beams in the lattice.
-From this set of parameters, there exists a differentiable function $\totfunc$ which maps to the points of each elementary cell in the lattice (lever and beam endings), i.e. $\lattcoord = \totfunc(\totcoord)$, where $\lattcoord$ is a set of vectors containing the coordinates of each point in the lattice -- we call this the Totimorphic model in the following.
+With this approach, a Totimorphic lattice is represented by a set of $\dof$ parameters $\totcoord$, $|\ \totcoord\ | = \dof$, which in our case is the location of the lattice's bottom left corner in space as well as the angles of levers and beams in the lattice ($\varphi$, $\theta$, and primed variants in \cref{fig:Intro}A) -- although some cells are constrained by neighbouring cells and therefore represented by fewer angles, as described in the previous section.
+From this set of parameters, there exists a differentiable function $\totfunc$ which maps to the points of each elementary cell in the lattice, $\lattcoord = \totfunc(\totcoord)$, where $\lattcoord$ is a set of vectors containing the coordinates of each point in the lattice (beam and lever ends, i.e., points $\pA$, $\pB$, $\pP$, $\pC$, and primed variants).
+We call $\totfunc$ the Totimorphic model in the following.
 Invalid lattice configurations are given by values of the generalised coordinates $\totcoord$ for which no solution of $\totfunc$ exists, which can be checked using simple criteria.
-Note that, similar to how in a neural network outputs are calculated layer by layer, points are calculated elementary cell by elementary cell; with points of later elementary cells (i.e. higher row or further to the right) depending on the configurations of elementary cells that came before.
-This way, a point in, e.g., the uppermost layer can be moved into a desired target position by changing the angles of elementary cells in the bottom layer.
+Although this approach can be easily applied to any Totimorphic lattice -- in fact, the calculations required to map from generalised coordinates to physical coordinates are always of the same type -- we illustrate it for a specific tiling used in \cite{chaudhary2021totimorphic} where the lattice is formed from hour-glass shaped cells (made from two Totimorphic unit cells), see Fig.~\ref{fig:Intro}A. We call these cells \textit{elementary cells} in the remainder to distinguish them from unit cells.
+We derive generalised coordinates for this tiling both in two and three-dimensional space (see \cref{sec:methods}).